 Robinson manages all corporate sponsorship sales within the athletic department, including signage within the basketball arena, radio advertising packages, game day program ads and internet sales.
-He also oversees the Rams video production and radio broadcasting departments.

 Prior to his tenure with the Rams, Robinson spent eight years as the basketball and football play-by-play voice of The Citadel in Charleston, S.C.
 Robinson also served as the general sales manager for Kirkman Broadcasting.
 During his tenure, Robinson won four Advertising ADDY awards for commercial production, as well as an Edward R. Murrow Award for a radio feature on Marc Buoniconti.

 From 1999-2000, Robinson was an account executive and associate director of broadcasting for the Sun Devil Sports Network in Tempe, Ariz.

 Robinson graduated from the University of Virginia in 1997, where he majored in history with a minor in religion.
 Robinson was also a four-year member of the Cavaliers’ baseball team and played on the school’s first ACC Tournament Championship team in 1996.
 In 2014 he became a member of the VCU Alumni family, earning a Master's of Education Degree from VCU's Center for Sport Leadership.